genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/02_handle-events.md

     </alpha-flyout>
     ```
     - The `alpha-flyout` component is a custom web component responsible for displaying additional content in a flyout panel.
-    - `position="right"`: This attribute sets the position of the flyout.
+    - `position="right"`: this attribute sets the position of the flyout.
 In this case, the flyout is positioned to the right.
-    - `(closed)="hideFlyout()"`: An event binding that listens for the `closed` event emitted by the `alpha-flyout`.
+    - `(closed)="hideFlyout()"`: an event binding that listens for the `closed` event emitted by the `alpha-flyout`.
 When this event occurs (typically when the user clicks a close button within the flyout), the `hideFlyout()` method is invoked, setting `displayFlyout` to `false` and hiding the flyout.
-    - `[closed]="!displayFlyout"`: A property binding that binds the `closed` property of the `alpha-flyout` to the negation of the `displayFlyout` property in the component class.
+    - `[closed]="!displayFlyout"`: a property binding that binds the `closed` property of the `alpha-flyout` to the negation of the `displayFlyout` property in the component class.
 This ensures that the flyout's visibility is controlled by the `displayFlyout` property.

-The structure of this template facilitates the interaction between the Angular component and the `alpha-flyout` web component, providing a seamless user experience for showing and hiding additional content on demand.
+The structure of this template enables the Angular component and the `alpha-flyout` web component to interact.
+This is completely hidden from the user, who can simply click to view or hide the additional content on demand.

 Replace the contents of the **app/app.component.css** file with this:
 ```css